movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   Simultaneous subvolume mounts require a design discussion before implementation.
   They must share device ownership, allocation, transactions, and caches.
 * No truncate, unlink, rmdir, rename, or device-node creation.
-* Writes reject inline files, NODATASUM, encoded mappings, and compressed overlap.
-Regular/preallocated uncompressed mappings can be split;
-  NODATACOW data is replaced by COW.
+* Writes convert uncompressed inline files of at most one sector to regular extents.
+Larger/compressed inline files, NODATASUM, encoded mappings, and compressed overlap remain unsupported.
+Regular/preallocated uncompressed mappings can be split; NODATACOW data is replaced by COW.
+Compressed reads support Zstd only.
 * Creation rejects parents with xattrs or NODATACOW pending inheritance support.
   New inodes inherit parent group and compression flags, but write uncompressed data.
 Inline symlink targets are limited to `MAXPATHLEN - 1` bytes.